 - Click on Link project

 - Select your custom domain from the dropdown – if it says you don’t yet have any domains, try pressing Refresh.
-If it remains saying the same, make sure you have done step 4.
+If it remains to say the same, make sure you have done step 4.
 Add Domain To Your Account

 - Type your project’s path